 Unfortunately, there is no official parking, but you will most probably see a

-Once your parking is sorted, you will have to jump through the barrier and walk down into the ravine – there is no path, but you will see where people are usually walking 😊
+Once your parking is sorted, you will have to jump through the barrier and walk down into the ravine – there is no path, but you will see where people are usually walking ?

 Then, walk under the brick bridge and after 2 minutes following the path you will get to the Barranco de las Vacas.
 Is it not wicked?!

-We really loved this stunning place – it’s a must visit place in Gran Canaria and should be added to any travel bucket list!
+We really loved this stunning place – it’s a must-visit place in Gran Canaria and should be added to any travel bucket list!

-18. Ermita de Guayadeque
+24. Ermita de Guayadeque

 Do you fancy living closer to nature?
 No problem!
-What about visiting Ermita de Guayadeque, a unique place in Gran Canaria where you can see a whole village of cliff dwellings!
-Really spectacular 😊
+What about visiting Ermita de Guayadeque, a unique place in Gran Canaria where you can see a whole village of cliff dwellings?
+Really spectacular.

-19. Montana de Las Tierras
+25. Montana de Las Tierras

+Unique things to do on Gran Canaria?
 At the very end of GC-103, you will find this amazing spot called Montana de Las Tierras (Mount of the Lands).
 This tourist attraction is not crowded at all.
 In fact, it is a perfect place to be one-2-one with nature.

 Got hungry after the hike?
-Head to Tagoror Restaurant! 😊
+Head to Tagoror Restaurant!

-20. Tagoror restaurant
+26. Tagoror restaurant